ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/linux.md

 Raspbian users must use the [convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).

 # Achievements of this Section
-Perfect, you have successfully setup all pre-conditions to run our train-simulator-demo on your machine under Linux.
+Perfect, you have successfully setup all prerequisites to run our train-simulator-demo on your machine on Linux.
 In the next sections, you will use the simulator to provide realistic train data to your edge device.